 Casting my mind back to my teenage years was a bit of a challenge but I’ve compiled my list, which I think ties in nicely for the #EachForEqual theme this International Women’s Day.
 These women have used their platforms to not only do what they love but support causes important to them.
 Let’s take a walk through memory lane…

 The Spice Girls… For showing me the meaning of girl-power

-I’m going to say it loud and proud – The Spice Girls were my all time favourite.
+I’m going to say it loud and proud – The Spice Girls were my all-time favourite.
 I adored this group and loved that there was so much to identify with so young; friendship, girl power and having fun.
-I think every group of girl friends felt that the Spice Girls were a reflection of them.
-The only sad thing was the eventual split of the group but despite that, girls around the world managed to draw out the positives, which has stayed with them in some way.
+I think every group of girlfriends felt that the Spice Girls were a reflection of them.
+The only sad thing was the eventual split of the group but even that was a lesson that we’d learn later on in life where friendships end you inevitably grow apart from people.

 Jackie Collins… For showing me the exciting side of writing

 Jackie Collins rocked my teenage years with her sordid stories and her bold, brazen characters.
-I fell in love with Madison Castelli then was head over heels for Lucky Santangelo.
+I remember picking up one of her books at the airport and opening the first page which read, “What’s the best sex you’ve ever had?”
+I closed the book and looked around to see if anyone was peeping and reading along with me.
+That was my introduction to Collins and also where I fell in love with her female protagonist, Madison Castelli.
+I was then was head over heels for Lucky Santangelo as I read more of her work.
 Both fictional characters, but oh my God did I want them to be real people.
-I miss Jackie Collins tremendously and still feel quite sad that we’ll never see how the Santangelo dynasty continues and how the Castelli’s bridge their family together.
+I miss Jackie Collins tremendously and still feel quite sad that we’ll never see how her characters continue to evolve.